kconger/MiSTer_web2rgbmatrix/extras/mgl/README.md

 Current Cores
 -------
-Atari2600 using the Atari7800 core
+- Atari2600 using the Atari7800 core
-GameGear using the SMS core
+- GameGear using the SMS core
-MegaDuck using the Gameboy core
+- MegaDuck using the Gameboy core
-SG-1000 using the ColecoVision core
+- SG-1000 using the ColecoVision core
-SuperGrafx using the TG16 core
+- SuperGrafx using the TG16 core

 Install
 -------

 Copy the mgl files to the _Console and _Computer directories in /media/fat/.

-Copy the directories in these games and docs directories into your MiSTer games/ and docs/ directories.
+Copy the directories in the games and docs directories into your MiSTer games/ and docs/ directories.

 Add your roms and manuals to these new directories.